ASEF Culture360 | Connecting Asia and Europe through arts and culture

 -5.Tisna Sanjaya (Indonesia) speaking about his piece, Ganjel (2024) © Jipanji/Archive of Art Jakarta

-Find out more about Art Jakarta 2024, and check out our highlights here:
+Learn more about Art Jakarta 2024 and watch the highlights of the fair here:

 Since 2012, culture360.ASEF.org has supported the outreach and visibility of over 65 arts events in Asia and Europe.
 We strive to continue supporting on-site and virtual arts events across the 2 regions through a variety of communication activities.
 To know more, take a look at our Media Partnerships page and follow us on Facebook and Instagram.